invokemedia/ansible-letsencrypt-nginx/README.md

 Ansible Letsencrypt Nginx
 =========================

-> Ansible scripts that installs letsencrypt and adds a domain
+> Ansible script that installs letsencrypt and adds a domain

 Requirements
 ------------